Athiiii/MemeGen/README.md

 MemeGen is a ASP .NET Core Project.
 The purpose of this Webapplication is the generation of custom Memes.
 You can use your own pictures as Template or you can re-use one of the predefined Meme-Templates.

-The Users is able to create and save his collection of Meme within his profile.
+The Users is able to create and save his collection of Memes within his profile.

 ## Getting Started